Housing options for the elderly

 Elderly care at home services can be provided by your loved one’s local authority or can be arranged on a private basis, depending on the circumstances.
 Carers may visit your loved one once or twice a week, or daily, providing a range of services, such as help with housework and cooking.

-Alternatively, live-in care provides your loved one with a dedicated carer who is on hand 24/7, providing support wherever needed, for a complete support package.
+Alternatively, private live-in care provides your loved one with a dedicated carer who is on hand 24/7, providing support wherever needed, for a complete support package.

 Live-in carers can usually provide anything from simple companion care through to the more complex demands of dementia care, where personal tasks, such as help with washing, dressing and personal hygiene are required.